awkena/panGenomeBreedr/docs/reference/hotspot_overlay_plot.md

   A character string specifying the path to the GFF3 file.

-- connect_db_mode:
+- annotations_df:

-  A character string specifying the database connection mode: either "online" or "local".
+  A data frame containing variant annotations for the region.

-- local_db_path:
+- genotypes_df:

-  A character string specifying the local folder path to the database if running in "local" mode.
+  A data frame containing variant genotypes for the region.

 - selected_variants: